 Here’s everything you need to know about picking, managing and knowing when to fire a divorce lawyer.
+Making sure you check the reviews on the New Jersey divorce lawyers you’re interested in before proceeding can save you time and money, as can this article.
 Read on for the seven types of lawyers to avoid, and the 10 qualities of the ideal divorce attorney.

 Unfortunately, the prevailing stereotype of a divorce lawyer is that of a bottom-feeding, money-grubbing opportunist who will gleefully exploit your pain to satisfy his law firm’s billable-hours quota.
 But is that fair?

 As a former divorce lawyer who is now a full-time divorce mediator, I truly don’t think so.

 I’ll freely admit, though, that our profession does have an image problem.
 And to be perfectly honest, part of the reason is that (sadly for the rest of us) there are some lawyers out there who do embody this bottom-feeder caricature.
 These folks, who justifiably develop a horrible reputation, unfairly taint the entire profession in the eyes of the public.

 That’s all well and good, but how can you, as a consumer, possibly discern between a strong advocate who will work hard to deliver great results, and the sort who, you suspect, may exploit you under the guise of fighting for your rights?
 Is it possible to be a good judge of character when you’re also confused, emotionally vulnerable, and need to make a quick decision about something this important?